nrjthakur04/diwali_sales_analysis/README.md

 Identified the most frequently purchased product categories.

+The top 5 selling product categories during Diwali are Clothing & Apparel (2,655), Food (2,493), and Electronics & Gadgets (2,087).

 Q11: Which product category generates the most revenue?

 Determined which product categories contributed the most to overall sales.

+From above graph we can see that food, clothing & Apparel and electronics footwear&Shoes and Furniture category generates the most revenue.

 Q12: What are the top 10 selling products?

 Highlighted the individual products with the highest sales volume.

+The top 10 selling products during Diwali are led by Product_ID P00265242 with 127 orders, followed by P00110942 with 116 orders.

 - Customer Engagement